Time to market

 Forms were structured by semantic topic clusters – e.g., product data, personal information, payment options.
 Optional fields and explanatory texts ensure users are not overwhelmed.
 Data protection and legal requirements were integrated into the UX concept from the outset.

 The final interface was iterated in close cooperation with wilhelm.tel and documented as a design system.
-This created a consistent visual language that equips future applications – such as customer self-service – with a unified look & feel.
+This created a consistent visual language that equips future applications – such as self-service – with a unified look & feel.